dotnet/designs/accepted/2023/feature-switch-attributes.md

   UseDynamicCode(); // OK, no warning

 if (RuntimeFeature.IsDynamicCodeCompiled)
-  UseDynamicCode(); // OK, no warning in ILCompiler, but warns in analyzer
+  UseDynamicCode(); // OK, no warning in ILCompiler (for now this warns in the analyzer)

 [RequiresDynamicCode("Uses dynamically generated code")] static void UseDynamicCode() { }